shui1/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tdx-hfl/tdx-hfl.md

 ***Notice:***

-1. You need to modify the `localhost` fields in the above code segment to the IP address of the VMs where the training script is actually deployed.
+1. You need to modify the `localhost` fields in the above code segment to the IP address of the VMs where the training script is deployed.
 2. Make sure that the port number configured on the current node has been enabled on the corresponding VM.

 ### Configure Attestation Parameters